catmilk7/VGU-TEST2/README.md

 ```

 ### Usage notice:
-In order to use this project, download all files to your computer, and make sure to install all required softwares.
+In order to use this project, download all files to your computer, and make sure to install npm.
-Test the files by running
 ```
 npm install
 ```
+Test the files by running.
 ```
 npm run dev
 ```